nraynaud/FusedCura/README.md

 ## What works
-    - single printer
+    - printer parameters
-    - all slicing parameters
+    - most slicing parameters
+    - I did actually print some tests with it

 ## Install
 To install this Add-In, [download the zip file](https://github.com/nraynaud/FusedCura/archive/master.zip)